simylein/minecraft-server/README.md

 sync-chunk-writes=      (stores your changes [I would strongely recomment to set this to true])

-The following Scripts automate the start, stop, restart, backup and update procedure.
+The following scripts automate the start, stop, restart, backup and update procedure.

 each one can be executed with:
 ```